tdkcumberland/portfolio_theory_python/README.md

 My goal is to apply the results of this directly to my own portfolio.

+Book that I reference when building this: 'Python for Finance' by Yuxing Yan (Packt Publishing 2017)

 ### Data source
 Stock price data are taken from Alpha Advantage throug the pandas.DataReader wrapper.